gbroques/ose-workbench-platform-presentation/README.md

 ### What is OSE Workbench Platform?

-* A foundation for development
+---

-* A CLI for common development tasks.
+A CLI for common development tasks.

+---

-* A catalog of patterns for how to develop a workbench using FreeCAD.
+A catalog of patterns for how to develop a workbench using FreeCAD.

 ---